The Shoulder Centre Team

 Dr. Joel Lobo, MD, FRCSC, completed his medical school and residency in Orthopaedic Surgery at the University of Toronto.
 Following his residency, he completed a Trauma and Upper Limb Reconstructive fellowship at St. Michael’s Hospital where he specialized in Shoulder and Elbow surgery.

 Following this, he completed a Sports Medicine and Arthroscopy fellowship at the Toronto Western Hospital, taking care of players and staff from the Toronto Maple Leafs, Toronto Blue Jays, Toronto Rock Lacrosse Club and Toronto F.C.
-Upon beginning his practice at Rouge Valley Health system, his initial focus of practice was Arthroscopic reconstruction of the Shoulder, Elbow, and Knee.
+Upon beginning his practice at Rouge Valley Health System, his initial focus of practice was Arthroscopic reconstruction of the Shoulder, Elbow, and Knee.
 With the development of The Shoulder Centre, his practice has been further focused to include the reconstruction of sports-related knee injuries, as well as Arthroscopy and Open reconstruction of the Shoulder with a special interest in complex shoulder instability and rotator cuff surgery.

 Dr. Lobo is a consultant surgeon for the WSIB’s Shoulder and Elbow Working Condition Program at Sunnybrook Health Sciences Centre.
-He is a former Division Head of Orthopaedic Surgery at Rouge Valley Ajax and Pickering hospital.
+He is a former Division Chief of Orthopaedic Surgery at Rouge Valley Ajax and Pickering hospital.

 Dr. Lobo is an educational consultant for Arthrex, Inc. He regularly instructs at surgical skills labs in Canada and the United States to teach advanced arthroscopic reconstructive techniques in the shoulder and knee to residents, fellows and other practicing international orthopaedic surgeons.